 Jesus didn’t teach us to tolerate or ignore the folks who stand on the other side of issues we care deeply about.
 Smiling politely and nodding while we tune out whatever they have to say.
 Steering the conversation safely back to nothing more important than the current weather report and plans for the weekend.
 That’s not enough for Him.

 While “us against them” is the way of the world, it doesn’t have to be the way we run ours.
 Yes, there may be some disagreements that leave us feeling like we will never be able to get along.
 But instead of reflecting back like a mirror what we see and hear around us – the shouting, demanding, shaming, tuning out or name-calling, we can provide a window to a different way of doing things.
 Here’s how.

 Set a different goal.

 Changing another person’s mind can’t be our primary focus if we want to handle conflict differently.
-Instead, we’ve got to switch our goal from winning an argument to building a relationship.
+Instead, we’ve got to switch our goal away from winning an argument to one of building a relationship.
 Our desire to express Christ’s love must outweigh our need to prove a point.

 And that will require us to practice humility and respect.
 Humility to recognize that our views – even the ones we hold on to most tightly – are formed from our experiences.
 And our experiences are not the final say on any matter.
 So while we continue to hold our experiences with the respect they deserve, we can give the same respect to someone with different experiences.
 And we can ask them to share their stories, so we might begin to understand their perspective.